A strategist at heart, a litigator by trade, an experienced neutral, and a trusted partner in helping protect your IP rights

 Mediation and Arbitration

 It is critical to understand and accurately assess your alternatives.
 This not only includes your probability of success, it requires accurately accessing all potential outcomes, and what it's going to cost you to get there.
-I can offer you tools that will help you assess and manage opportunities and risks more effectively.

 Valuation of Intellectual Property Assets and Damages Assessments

-The value at stake dominates litigation, many transactions and transfers of intellectual property rights.
+The value at stake dominates litigation, many transactions, and transfers of intellectual property rights.
 Achieve a reasonable and defensible valuation of intellectual property assets.
 Knowing what is at stake in your dispute is critical to successfully managing the risk and resolving it.

 Skilled